 school, by high school graduation.
 Community service hours may not be hours that benefitted the

 student financially or materially or be service to family members.
 Each award requires the following

 completed and approved community service hours:

 - The agency or agencies where the community service hours were earned must provide documentation

-of the number of hours and dates of service completed on agency letterhead.
+of the number of hours and dates of service completed.

 - Florida GED diploma will be verified by the Florida Department of Education.
 Please complete the